gloriama/language-cheatsheets/PYTHON.md

 `for (var i = 0; i < arr.length; i++)` | `for item in arr:`
 `arr.push(value)` | `arr.append(value)`
 `arr.sort()` | `sorted(arr)`
+`arr = arr.concat(newArr)` | `arr += newArr`

 Arrays are very similar in JavaScript and Python, in both syntax and usage.
 In particular, both are variable-length (unlike languages like C and Java where arrays are fixed-length and do not contain methods such as push or pop).

+Note that in Python, you cannot set the value of an array index if the array does not already contain that index.
+The array must already have an item at an index (e.g. via append or initialization) for it to be set to something else.
+Otherwise, it will throw an error.

 ### Math